lentinj/ie-vm/README.rst

    If you have an old version of qemu-img installed, you may need to specify ``--vmdk2`` to patch the VMDK file before converting it.
 #.
 Run ``start.sh (name of image)``.
 Or omit the name if you want to run the
    most recent QCOW2 file.
+Use ``start.sh -h`` to see available options.
 #.
 If the VM asks you for a login, it should be ``IEUser`` / ``Passw0rd!``.
 #.
+If you did not specify ``--no-virtio``, go to device manager and install
-Install the virtio drivers from the CD drive.
-Change anything else you fancy
+   drivers for the graphics card and NIC from the CD drive.
-   whilst you're there, e.g. home page to ``http://10.0.2.2:8000`` (your laptop's port 8000).
+   Change anything else you fancy whilst you're there, e.g. screen resolution or home page to ``http://10.0.2.2:8000`` (your laptop's port 8000).
 #.
 Shut down windows, note qemu is still running.
 #.
 At the QEMU command prompt, run ``commit ide0-hd0`` to write changes back to
    the QCOW2 file.